ASDCA By-Laws

 Directors, Officers, AKC Delegate and Honorary President

 SECTION 1.
 Board of Directors.
-The Board of Directors shall be comprised of the four Officers and seven (7) othe persons (Directors), all of whom shall be regular members in good standing with the ASDCA, who are residents of the United States and who have been regular members of the Club for at least three consecutive years, prior to the date of the election.
+The Board of Directors shall be comprised of the five (5) Officers and six (6) other persons (Directors), all of whom shall be Regular or Lifetime members in good standing with the ASDCA, who are residents of the United States and who have been regular members of the Club for at least three consecutive years, prior to the date of the election.
 They shall be elected for four (4) year terms in the manner provided in Article V, the Officers and Directors terms being staggered into two groups.
-The President, Treasurer and four Directors will be elected, every four years.
-The Vice President, Secretary and three Directors will be elected two years following the election of the President, Treasurer and four Directors effective 2010.
-Each group will be elected in alternating even-numbered years, and shall serve until their successors are elected.
+The President, Treasurer, and three Directors will be elected every four years.
+The Vice President, Recording Secretary, Corresponding Secretary,and three Directors will be elected two years following the election of the President, Treasurer and three Directors effective 2010.
+Each group will be elected in alternating even-numbered years and shall serve until their successors are elected.
 Officers and Directors may succeed themselves.
-General management of the Club’s affairs shall be entrusted to the Board of Directors.
 If an Officer or Director misses two (2) or more Scheduled Board meetings in a Fiscal Club year without just cause, as determined by a vote of the Board of Directors, he/she may be replaced on the Board per Article IV, Section 4.

-(a) President.
+- President.
 The President shall preside at all meetings of the Club and the Board and shall have the duties and powers normally appurtenant to the office of the President in addition to those particularly specified in these Bylaws.
 The President shall be an ex-officio member of all committees and a voting member of all committees except the Nominating Committee.
 Upon completion of a 4 year term, the immediate Past President may become a nonvoting member of the Board of Directors and may become an ex officio (advisory status) for the two years following his or her term in office.

-(b) Vice President.
+- Vice President.
 The Vice-President shall have the duties and exercise the powers of the President in case of the President’s death, absence or incapacity and perform such other duties as may be assigned to him or her by the President or Board of Directors.

-(c) Secretary.
-The Secretary shall keep a record of all meetings of the Club and of the Board and of all votes taken by mail, email, fax, telephone conference calls, and of all matters of which a record shall be ordered by the Club, have charge of the correspondence, notify members of meetings, notify new members of their election to membership, notify Officers and Directors of their election to office, keep a roll of the members of the Club with their addresses and carry out such other duties as are prescribed by these Bylaws.
+- Recording Secretary: The Recording Secretary shall keep a record of all meetings of the Club and of the Board and of all votes taken by mail, email, fax, telephone conference calls, and of all matters of which a record shall be ordered by the Club, notify members of meetings, and set the agenda for meetings, and carry out such other duties as are prescribed by these Bylaws.

-(h) All Officers and Board members will adhere to the Duties, Expectations and Responsibilities for the Officers and Board of Directors of the ASDCA.
+- All Officers and Board members will adhere to the Duties, Expectations and Responsibilities for the Officers and Board of Directors of the ASDCA.

-changes to the Duties, Expectations and Responsibilities for the Officers and Board of Directors of the ASDCA may
+SECTION 3.
+Duties, Expectations & Responsibilities for the Officers and Board of Directors of the ASDCA.
+Minor changes to the Duties, Expectations and Responsibilities for the Officers and Board of Directors of the ASDCA may be approved by a majority vote of the members of the Board.

 SECTION 4.
 Vacancies

-(a) A vacancy or vacancies in the Board of Directors shall be deemed to exist on the occurrence of any ofthe following: (1) the death, resignation or removal of a Director; (2) an increase of the authorized number ofDirectors created by an amendment to the Bylaws; (3) the declaration by resolution of the Board of a vacancy in the
+- A vacancy or vacancies in the Board of Directors shall be deemed to exist on the occurrence of any of the following: (1) the death, resignation or removal of a Director; (2) an increase of the authorized number of Directors created by an amendment to the Bylaws; (3) the declaration by resolution of the Board of a vacancy in the office of a Director who has been declared of unsound mind by an order of court, or convicted of a felony or a misdemeanor involving abuse of a dog.

-(b) Any vacancies occurring on the Board among the Officers or Directors or in the AKC Delegate position during the year shall be filled by a regular club member in good standing.
+- Any vacancies occurring on the Board among the Officers or Directors or in the AKC Delegate position during the year shall be filled by a regular club member in good standing.
 A majority vote of the remaining members of the Board will be required to select that club member.
 The selected club member will serve for the remainder of the unfinished term.
 A vacancy in the office of the President shall be filled automatically by the Vice President and the resulting vacancy in the office of the Vice President shall be filled by a Board member.

 SECTION 5.
 Business Procedure.
 Any action that may legally be taken by the Board of Directors on a duly called and held meeting may just as effectively be taken by the Board of Directors by mail, email, fax, or teleconference.
 All electronic activities (correspondence) must have a copy of the correspondence on file with the Secretary.